 Do Make Friends with Long-Tail Keywords

-Online shoppers are getting much more specific with the search terms they use, and you can take advantage of that by using long-tailed keywords.
-Searching for generic terms like “dog food” is out; specific terms like “nutritious gourmet dog food.”
+Online shoppers are specific with their search terms, and you can take advantage of that by using long-tailed keywords.
+Searching for generic terms like “dog food” may not get as many hits as specific terms like “nutritious gourmet dog food.”